JoeSmoePoe/REVISED/README.md

      - `kill_keybind`: Keyboard key to stop the script.

 5. **Run the Script:**
-   - Double-click on `reroll.py` to execute the script.
+   - Ryb `py reroll.py` to execute the script.
    - Once started, press `start_keybind` (configured in `config.json`) to begin the reroll process.
    - Press `kill_keybind` to stop the script at any time.